VIVA-LA-VIDA-Hellas/VIVA-LA-VIDA/README.md

             Turn = "No"
 ```

-Using the above logic combined with an IMU for turning, we managed to make our [imucameraturn.py](https://github.com/VIVA-LA-VIDA-Hellas/VIVA-LA-VIDA/blob/main/Code%20files/Python%20files/New%20files%20September%2B/Stage%202/imucameraturn.py) programm.
+Using the above logic combined with an IMU for turning, we managed to make our [imucameraturn.py](https://github.com/VIVA-LA-VIDA-Hellas/VIVA-LA-VIDA/blob/main/Code%20files/Python%20files/New%20files%20September%2B/Stage%202/imucameraturn.py) program.
 > ## A program that:
 > Moves forward until either a blue or orange line is detected
 > Depending on which one is a) lower and b) bellow our set threshold of 400 pixels, output the turn direction (left or right)